Formguru/docs/source/index.html.md

 Field | Description
 --------- | -----------
 status | Indicating whether analysis was successfully performed.
-Possible values are: `Pending` (if they video has not been uploaded yet), or `Success`. uri | The location from which the raw video can be downloaded. overlays | Contains information about the overlays (e.g. wireframes) Guru has built for this video.
+Possible values are: `Pending` (if the video has not been uploaded yet), `Success`, or `Failed`. reason | The reason that the analysis failed.
+Only present when status is `Failed` uri | The location from which the raw video can be downloaded. overlays | Contains information about the overlays (e.g. wireframes) Guru has built for this video.
 The object will map the type of overlay to an object that has a `status` field.
 If the overlay has been built then it will also contain a `uri` field that is a link to download the overlayed video. analysis | Only present if specified in `include`.
 See the [Get Analysis](#get-analysis) endpoint for the structure of this object.